Aryan140306/C-/README.md

 # C-
 ## Struct
-Help us to create a user defined datatye of different size./ We can not give value to any variable in structure / we can make array of variable length eg(char ch[6]
+Help us to create a user defined datatye of different size.\
+We can not give value to any variable in structure \
+we can make array of variable length eg(char ch[6]

 ## Size of different data types